Peptide Storage in Research: Stability & Records

 Lyophilized (dry) peptides are generally more stable than reconstituted solutions.
 Keep vials closed, dry and protected from light.
 Once reconstituted, peptides become more sensitive to temperature, pH and contamination, so storage windows are shorter.

-2) Temperature Guidelines
+2) Temperature Is Material-Specific

 4) Shelf Life & Stability